junxit/us-congress-bills-113/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Foreign Travel Accountability Act”.
+This Act may be cited as the “Veterans Accountability Act of 2013”.

 ## § 2.
-Semiannual reports to Congress on cost of foreign travel
+Semiannual reports to Congress on cost of certain travel

 - **(a)** *In general* Subchapter I of chapter 5 of title 38, United States Code, is amended by adding at the end the following new section:
   > ## § 518.
-Semiannual reports to Congress on cost of foreign travel
+Semiannual reports to Congress on cost of certain travel
   >
-  > - **(a)** *Semiannual reports* Not later than June 30, 2014, and each 180-day period thereafter, the Secretary shall submit to the Committee on Veterans' Affairs of the House of Representatives and the Committee on Veterans' Affairs of the Senate a semiannual report on covered foreign travel made during the 180-day period covered by the report.
+  > - **(a)** *Semiannual reports* Not later than June 30, 2014, and not later than 60 days after each 180-day period thereafter, the Secretary shall submit to the Committee on Veterans' Affairs of the House of Representatives and the Committee on Veterans' Affairs of the Senate a semiannual report on covered travel made during the 180-day period covered by the report.
   > - **(b)** *Matters included* Each report under subsection (a) shall include the following:
-  >   - **(1)** With respect to each instance of covered foreign travel made during the period covered by the report—
+  >   - **(1)** With respect to each instance of covered travel made during the period covered by the report—
   >     - **(A)** the purpose of such travel;
   >     - **(B)** the destination;
   >     - **(C)** the name and title of each employee included on such travel;
-  >     - **(D)** the duration of such travel; and
+  >     - **(D)** the duration of such travel;
-  >     - **(E)** the total cost to the Department of such travel.
+  >     - **(E)** the total cost to the Department of such travel; and
+  >     - **(F)** with respect to covered travel described in subsection (d)(2), the identity of the person or entity that paid or reimbursed for such travel.
-  >   - **(2)** The final costs to the Department with respect to all covered foreign travel made during the period covered by the report, including costs relating to—
+  >   - **(2)** The final costs to the Department with respect to all covered travel made during the period covered by the report, including costs relating to—
   >     - **(A)** transportation, including fares for travel by air, rail, bus, ferry, cruise ship, taxi, mass transit, or other mode of transportation;
   >     - **(B)** expenses or reimbursements relating to operating and maintaining a car, including the costs of fuel and mileage;
   >     - **(C)** passport and visa fees;